LONELINESS

 Loneliness is a painful emotional feeling of being disconnected, cut off, or isolated from the rest of our world.
 It is a feeling that something is missing from our lives.

 Some people fell disconnected or left out because they don't know how to approach or contact others socially.
-Many fear being rejected so they don't attempt to make friends or develop relationships.
+Many fear being rejected, so they don't attempt to make friends or develop relationships.

 The best thing to do might be to explore your problem of loneliness and try to figure out what underlying assumptions are leading you to feel that way.
-How is that different than the way someone who enjoyed being alone and could make themselves happy think and act?
-Commit yourself to finding out more about your loneliness, its causes, and what can be done to solve it on a long-term basis.

 Everyone with the fear of being alone needs to accept the possibility that they may at some point be alone the rest of their lives and be at peace with that thought.
 Otherwise the fear of being alone will haunt them, cause them to feel very dependent ("needy") upon others, cling to others, be easily hurt by others, or even become hostile toward others.